-This is an undesirable result and is one of the areas in which software-based HDR suffers in comparison to MEB: moving objects or portions of a scene that change over long exposures present difficulty for HDR software.
+This is an undesirable result.
+It is one of the areas where software-based HDR suffers in comparison to MEB.
+Moving objects or portions of a scene that change over long exposures present difficulty for HDR software.

-Multiple Exposure Blending is the other option for creating high dynamic range images and is done by hand-blending two or more images via layers and brushing on masks in Photoshop to show or hide the parts of each image you want.
+Multiple Exposure Blending is the other option for creating high dynamic range images.
+It is done by hand-blending two or more images via layers.
+Then, you brush on masks in Photoshop to show or hide certain parts.
 I do almost all of my landscape photographs with some combination of GND filters and MEB techniques.
 This method allows photographers to employ the full functionality of Photoshop’s myriad ways of processing and color-correcting images.
-Skilled users can deftly blend some, or all, of different areas of the different images together and in ways that are nearly impossible to detect if done correctly.
-In our Tahoe supermoon example, the “best” exposed full supermoon can be retained and added to the final image, regardless of from which of the three exposures it was taken.
+Skilled users can deftly blend some, or all, of different areas of the different images together.
+They do it in ways that are nearly impossible to detect.
+In our Tahoe supermoon example, the “best” exposed full supermoon can be retained and added to the final image.
+This is regardless of from which of the three exposures it was taken.

 After processing each individual image a bit more carefully, below is the final result when manually performing Multiple Exposure Blending on the same three images that were run through the HDR software.

 Below is a screenshot of the blend as done in Photoshop, showing the many different layers and masks that were employed to blend the three images together.
-Red shows the active mask on a Curves adjustment layer used to increase contrast in the water and sky but not the dock.
+Red shows the active mask on a Curves adjustment layer.
+This is used to increase contrast in the water and sky but not the dock.
 Careful blending was achieved through meticulous application of brushed masks of differing opacity.

 Advanced users should look into Tony Kuyper’s luminosity masking actions for Adobe Photoshop.
-These use RGB channels to analyze the luminosity of a photograph and automatically assign masks of differing levels of opacity, which makes blending for MEB a breeze.
+These use RGB channels to analyze the luminosity of a photograph.
+Then they automatically assign masks of differing levels of opacity.
+This makes blending for MEB a breeze.

-In the case of the supermoon set of bracketed images, only the shutter speed was varied, all other settings were left the same.
-It’s important to note that with the MEB workflow (as opposed to the HDR software workflow), I could have also varied other properties besides shutter speed, such as using a wide aperture and changing the focus to blend a final image with a deep depth of field.
-Such an approach could have helped me shorten my exposure time, which in turn would have helped make the moon crisp and sharp.
+In the case of the supermoon set of bracketed images, only the shutter speed was varied.
+All other settings were left the same.
+With the MEB workflow (as opposed to the HDR software workflow), I could have varied things besides shutter speed.
+I could have used a wide aperture and changed focus to blend a final image with a deep DOF.
+This could have helped me shorten my exposure time.
+That, in turn, would have helped make the moon crisp and sharp.

 HDR vs Multiple Exposure Blending (The Good/Bad, Pros/Cons, and How-to/When to Use)

-Overcoming the dynamic range limitations of DSLR cameras is an important step for landscape photographers who strive to create realistic images matching the dynamic range of what the human eye can see.
+Overcoming the dynamic range limitations of DSLR cameras is an important step for many landscape photographers.
+We strive to create realistic images matching the dynamic range of what our eyes see.